Self-employed person consulting his accountant online in Quebec

 Unlike employees, you must:

-• Report your business income using Form TP-80 (Quebec) and Form T2125 (federal)
+• Reporting your business income with the TP-80 (Quebec) and T2125 (federal) forms

-• File your own GST and QST returns if your income exceeds $30,000
+• Manage the GST and QST yourself if your income exceeds $30,000

-• Paying contributions to the Quebec Pension Plan (QPP) as a self-employed worker (double contribution)
+• Contribute to the Quebec Pension Plan (QPP) as a self-employed person (double contribution)

 • Keep all your receipts and invoices for 6 years

-An accountant is well-versed in these requirements and can help you avoid costly mistakes, penalties, and late payment interest.
+An accountant masters these obligations and saves you from costly mistakes, penalties and late payment interest.

 2. Maximizing tax deductions

-Self-employed individuals are eligible for numerous tax deductions that most people are unaware of or don’t know how to claim properly.
-A specialized accountant identifies all legitimate deductible expenses and optimizes your tax burden:
+Self-employed individuals have access to many tax deductions that most don't know about or don't know how to claim properly.
+A specialist accountant identifies all legitimate deductible expenses and optimises your tax burden:

 • Home office (percentage of rent, electricity, internet)